Spartan Cars: Other products

 More unusual was the Starcraft, a six-wheel motor caravan conversion for the Ford Cortina Mk III to V. A new steel chassis took the Cortina's mechanical components and on this was mounted a large body shell which included an overhanging section above the driver and passenger seats.
-The bonnet area was restyled but the centre section of the Cortina was retained including wiring, instruments and windscreen.
+The bonnet area and doors were restyled and the centre section of the Cortina was retained including wiring, instruments and windscreen.
+Only one of the rear axles was driven.
+The caravan interior fittings and design was left up to the customer.
+Later versions were built on Ford Sierra donor cars.
+The kits were initially priced at £1995 and around 200 were sold.